Litauen/docs.bannerlordmodding.lt/3d/shields.md

 ![](/pics/2410011431.png)

-If your texture is rotated 90 degrees - that would be the problem if you will want to place a sigil on the shield, because there is no way (at least in my knowledge) to rotate the sigil on the shiedl 90 degress in the Vector Argument 1 settings.
+If your texture is rotated 90 degrees - that would be the problem if you will want to place a sigil on the shield, because there is no way (at least in my knowledge) to rotate the sigil on the shield 90 degress in the Vector Argument 1 settings.

 I had to rotate textures and UVs in the Blender to fix this.